Groups with fast-growing conjugator length functions

 \section{Abstract}

-\ni We construct the first examples of finitely presented groups where the conjugator length function is exponential; these are central extensions of groups of the form $F_m\rtimes F_2$.
-Further, we use a fibre product construction to exhibit a family of finitely presented groups $\Gamma_k$ where, for each $k$, the conjugator length function of $\Gamma_k$ grows like functions in the $k$-th level of the Grzegorczyk hierarchy of primitive recursive functions.
+\ni We construct the first examples of finitely presented groups whose conjugator length function is exponential; these are central extensions of groups of the form $F_m\rtimes F_2$.
+Further, we use a fibre product construction to exhibit a family of finitely presented groups $\Gamma_k$ where, for each $k$, the conjugator length function of $\Gamma_k$ grows like functions lying in the $k$-th level of the Grzegorczyk hierarchy of primitive recursive functions.

 \ni {\textbf{2020 Mathematics Subject Classification: 20F65, 20F10}} \\ \ni {\emph{Key words and phrases:} conjugacy problem, conjugator length}